 Normally a new mitre saw will come packaged with a middle of the range blade for wood.

 When choosing replacement blades, the packaging will tell you the type of material it is for and the type of cut you can expect.
 Make sure you choose the right diameter blade for your saw as well as the right bore size (the hole in the middle).
 If you visit our circular saw blades category, you can easily filter the products so only the ones relevant to you will be shown.

 We have a full blog post dedicated to which circular saw blade you should buy.
 You can find out more on circular saw blades and which one is right for your mitre saw and applications in this dedicated guide.

 What does the 'Mitre' in 'Mitre Saw' mean?

-As with a sliding mitre saw, there is more potential for things to go wrong.
-Also more chance your saw will lose alignment because of the added feature of bevelling.
-It is a good idea to choose a respected brand.
-If you are looking to buy a mitre saw with these features.
+As with a sliding mitre saw, there is more potential for things to go wrong and more chance your saw will lose alignment because of the added feature of bevelling.
+It is a good idea to choose a respected brand if you are looking to buy a mitre saw with these features.

 Other features of Mitre Saws

 Mitre saws these days come with a variety of features.
 Many now come with lights which are handy when working in bad lighting conditions.
 Some come with built-in laser lines which will show a red line across the wood.
 This shows where the blade will cut, making it handy for lining up with your pencil line.

 Shadow lines work in the same way as lasers but are now becoming the more popular choice as they do not need to be calibrated.
 Find out everything you need to know about shadow lines on miter saws and their benefits in our dedicated blog.